lrothack/dev-ops/README.md

  - Use a `README.md` file (this file).
  - Use a `requirements.txt` file for setting up development environment (refers to `setup.py`).
- - Use a `setup.py` file for defining the app's pip deployment package (including dependencies).
+ - Use a `setup.py` file for defining the app's pip deployment package (including development dependencies) that are common to most dev-ops template projects.
+ - Use a `setup.cfg` file for defining the app's pip deployment package (including runtime dependencies) that are project specific.
  - Use a `MANIFEST.in` file for advanced pip package build directives.
  - Use a `LICENSE` for defining users' rights and obligations.
  - Don't use an `src` directory (redundant) but a top-level Python import package (here `sampleproject` directory).